ls1intum/Artemis/docs/dev/playwright.rst

 Test parallelization
 --------------------

 Running tests in parallel may speed up test execution.
-Playwright tests are configured to run in fully parallel mode by default.
-It means all tests in all files are executed in parallel.
-This is achieved by Playwright's built-in parallelization feature.
+We achieve this using Playwright's built-in parallelization feature.
+By default, tests are configured to run in fully parallel mode.
+This means that all tests in all files are executed in parallel.
 Test execution tasks are divided among worker processes.
 Each process runs a separate browser instance and executes a subset of tests.
 The number of worker processes can be adjusted in the ``playwright.config.js`` file.

 .. warning ::
     Using more worker processes divides the available computing resources, giving each worker fewer resources.
-If you use too many workers, it can lead to resource contention, slowing down individual test execution and potentially causing timeouts.
+Using too many workers can lead to resource contention, slowing down individual test execution and potentially causing timeouts.

 To run tests sequentially (one after another), set the ``workers`` option to ``1``.
-To run tests within each file sequentially while running test files in parallel, set the ``fullyParallel`` option to ``false``.
+To run tests within each file sequentially, while running test files in parallel, set the ``fullyParallel`` option to ``false``.